tttapa/py-build-cmake/docs/usage/cross-compilation.md

 out-of-the-box through [CMake toolchain files](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html).
-When building packages using a tool like [`cibuildwheel`](https://github.com/pypa/cibuildwheel), cross-compilation will also be enabled automatically whenever appropriate (e.g. when building ARM64 packages on an Intel Mac).
+When building packages using a tool like [`cibuildwheel`](https://github.com/pypa/cibuildwheel), cross-compilation will also be enabled automatically whenever appropriate (e.g. when building ARM64 packages on an Intel Mac, or when building for Pyodide).

 ## Terminology